BOluokun/images-as-2d-lists/README.md

    2. For task 1(b): recreate this "bitmap" image ![image](images/task%201b%20image.png)
 4. First try coding the exact pixel colour code, then try using nested for loops.
 5. `task2.py` is a more fun open-ended task.
 Create your own image!

+Code in `pygameReadMapToGrid.py` from [here](https://betterprogramming.pub/making-grids-in-python-7cf62c95f413) and slightly modified by me.